ag4ve/ag4ve.github.io/content/post/Currency-Trading.md

 At the time of writing, there's lots of work that needs to be done.
 I'll lay out the biggest warts I see:

-* Pairing - most exchanges use bitcoin to trade with.
-Other than volume, there's no reason to only pair with bitcoin.
-Pairings need to expand massively, mainly because bitcoin generally seems to determine the value of everything else, long term this isn't healthy.
+* Pairing - most exchanges use Bitcoin to trade with.
+Other than volume, there's no reason to only pair with Bitcoin.
+Pairings need to expand massively, mainly because Bitcoin generally seems to determine the value of everything else, long term this isn't healthy.
 Along the same lines, more exchanges need to accept native (fiat) currencies.
 * Regulation / taxation - currently this is in a bit of a limbo.
 There